Ableytner/abllib/README.md

 This storage instance automatically loads saved data on program start and saves its data on program exit.

-It can only hold values of type str, int, list or dict.
+It can only hold values of type bool, int, float, str, list, dict, tuple or None.

 Example usage: